 “By July 2019, the bitcoin network will require more electricity than the entire United States currently uses.
 By February 2020, it will use as much electricity as the entire world does today.”

-At Waster – we are more interested in helping companies with recycling than investing money in new currencies – but some of the statements around Bitcoin are certainly worrying for the environment (especially when you consider how few people actually use it today).
+At Waster – we are more interested in helping companies (become green business) with recycling than investing money in new currencies – but some of the statements around Bitcoin are certainly worrying for the environment (especially when you consider how few people actually use it today).
 We recently asked business owners about their view on where recycle tech should go – you can read it here.

 We would welcome your comments on this article and if you think Bitcoin can be a green business?
 Check out our blog on how blockchain can also lead to recycling technology innovation.

 See our related blog on environmental companies.